JunghoYoo/ros2_maze/README.md

 src/imageClassifier.py : from /camera/image_raw topic, classify an image when image_clasification service is requested

 src/getObjectRange.py : by subscribing /scan topic, this arranges the sequence of lidar data and handle NaN value.
-Preprocessed lidar data is published to object_range.
+Preprocessed lidar data is published to object_range topic.

 resource/burger.yaml : navigation2 configuration file